 As professionals, we have an ongoing responsibility to keep up-to-date in our field and to sharpen and improve our skills.
-To help meet this responsibility, we need expert feedback on our performance.
+To help meet this responsibility, we need expert, standards aligned feedback about our performance to support continuous professional growth.
 Evaluations can result in a positive experience, which opens lines of communication and improves the quality of our instruction and/or job performance.